Department of Chemistry

 Bachelor of Arts Degree in Chemistry

-The Bachelor of Arts (B.A.) degree in Chemistry provides preparation for careers in industry, governmental agencies, environmental studies, and pre-professional programs, but it is not recommended for students planning to pursue graduate studies in chemistry or related fields.
-This degree plan does not meet the criteria for an American Chemical Society approved degree in chemistry.
+The Bachelor of Arts (B.A.) degree in Chemistry provides preparation for careers in industry, governmental agencies, environmental studies, educators seeking to teach courses at the secondary school level, and pre-professional programs, but it is not recommended for students planning to pursue graduate studies in chemistry or related fields.
+This degree plan does not meet the criteria for an American Chemical Society-approved degree in Chemistry.

 Core Curriculum Requirements (42 semester credit hours)